mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/03/sail-sharp.md

 No packages discovered
 ```

+_Note: Another important point is the fact that `alpine` is based on `musl`, on the other hand, the `distroless` ones are based on `glibc`.
+This blog post: [Why I Will Never Use Alpine Linux Ever Again](https://betterprogramming.pub/why-i-will-never-use-alpine-linux-ever-again-a324fd0cbfd6) highlights some known issues with `alpine`/`musl`.
+Good to keep in mind too._

 Furthermore, and for your information, I gave [`trivy`](https://trivy.dev/) a try for these three container images, here is the summary of the scans:
 - For `mcr.microsoft.com/dotnet/runtime-deps:7.0.4-alpine3.17`:
 ```plaintext